Skip to content

 Articles

-• Definite articles correspond to “the” in English and vary by gender, number, and the first letter of the following word:
+• Definite articles correspond to “the” in English and change based on gender, number, and the initial letter of the next word.

 Verb Conjugations